zsprowls/SPCAAutomation/FosterDash/README_foster_dashboard.md

 1. **Foster Notes & Medications**:
    - Expand any animal in the "Foster Notes & Medications" tab
    - Edit foster notes in the text area
-   - Toggle medication status with the checkbox
+   - Enter specific medication details in the medication field (e.g., "Amoxicillin 250mg twice daily")
    - Changes save automatically to the database

 2. **Foster Plea Dates**: